Frequently Asked Questions

 In order to improve your admission chances, you could...

-- Do an internship in an area related to climate sciences (at least 6 months),
+- Do an internship or volunteer in an area related to climate sciences (at least 6 months),

 - Work with a professor at your university in a project related to climate sciences,